-This LCT is found in a slightly interrupted series along the coast and its inland edge, taking in a large part of the area known as the Sandlings.
-In the onshore LVIA study area, the LCT includes a series of almost contiguous areas stretching from Dunwich Forest in the north, to Leiston, and Aldeburgh in the south to Friston and Snape in the west (Figure 29.7).

-- Consists of flat or very gently rolling plateaux of freely-draining sandy soils, overlying drift deposits. - The dry mineral soils of this LCT and general absence of watercourses gave rise to extensive areas of heathland or acid grassland that, historically, were used for sheep grazing.
-The sheepgrazed heaths were known as 'sheepwalks', the term surviving at 'The Walks' in Aldringham and Westleton Walks. - Historically, the low land prices and sparse population gave opportunities for formation of parks and estates, with an abundance of game shooting amongst the gentry.
-Large estates still feature in the LCT. - After WW1, the newly-established Forestry Commission bought land for forestry plantations, which now form a distinctive, dark, wooded backdrop to the surrounding arable land and heaths. - Where there was late enclosure, the field pattern is one of straight-sided, relatively large geometric - Irrigation changed the agricultural potential of the land and vegetable crops are now characteristic. - The settlement is sparse, consisting mainly of isolated lodges and post-enclosure farmsteads. - The relative sparseness of settlement and the flat nature of the land made it easy to establish a number of WWII airfields, some of which remain active as RAF bases. - Some specialised settlements or activities have also been developed in the Sandlings: including Thorpeness, developed from 1910 onwards as probably the country's first holiday village. - Communication lines are prominent.
-The A12 and A14 figure strongly in the south-east, while the railway line from Ipswich to Felixstowe runs alongside one of the areas. - Generally, a landscape without ancient woodland, but there are isolated and notable exceptions.
-The creation of farmland from former heaths resulted in widespread planting of tree belts and - The area around Sizewell and Leiston is influenced by Sizewell Nuclear Power Station, which forms a distinct feature in the backdrop, with a double row of high-voltage transmission lines extending west. - Despite the presence of so much forestry, the views in this landscape are often long and there can be a sense of isolation, although there is little variation in the views. - The coastal edges of the LCT are defined by low cliffs, such as Covehithe and Sizewell Cliffs, which contrast to gently rolling Sandlings heaths and farmland and provide opportunities for long distance and panoramic views over the sea and coast.
-Striking expressions of geology on faces of crumbling cliffs.
+LCT 07: Estate Sand llands Designations: Suffolk Coast and Heaths AONB.
+Heritage Coast.
+Viewpoints in LCT: Viewpoints 1, 2, 4, 6, 7, 8, 9, 12 and 13 Baseline Descriptio n This LCT is found in a slightly interrupted series along the coast and its inland edge, taking in a large part of the area known as the Sandlings.
+In the onshore LVIA study area, the LCT includes a series of almost contiguous areas stretching from Dunwich Forest in the north, to Leiston, and Aldeburgh in the south to Friston and Snape in the west ( Figure 29.7 ).
+Key characteristics: : Consists of flat or very gently rolling plateaux of freely-draining sandy soils, overlying drift deposits.
+The dry mineral soils of this LCT and general absence of watercourses gave rise to extensive areas of heathland or acid grassland that, historically, were used for sheep grazing.
+The sheep-grazed heaths were known as 'sheepwalks', the term surviving at 'The Walks' in Aldringham and Westleton Walks.
+Historically, the low land prices and sparse population gave opportunities for formation of parks and estates, with an abundance of game shooting amongst the gentry.
+Large estates still feature in the LCT.
+After WW1, the newly-established Forestry Commission bought land for forestry plantations, which now form a distinctive, dark, wooded backdrop to the surrounding arable land and heaths.
+Where there was late enclosure, the field pattern is one of straight-sided, relatively large geometric units.
+Irrigation changed the agricultural potential of the land and vegetable crops are now characteristic.
+The settlement is sparse, consisting mainly of isolated lodges and post-enclosure farmsteads.
+The relative sparseness of settlement and the flat nature of the land made it easy to establish a number of WWII airfields, some of which remain active as RAF bases.
+Some specialised settlements or activities have also been developed in the Sandlings: including Thorpeness, developed from 1910 onwards as probably the country's first holiday village.
+Communication lines are prominent.
+The A12 and A14 figure strongly in the south-east, while the railway line from Ipswich to Felixstowe runs alongside one of the areas.
+Generally, a landscape without ancient woodland, but there are isolated and notable exceptions.
+The creation of farmland from former heaths resulted in widespread planting of tree belts and plantations.
+The area around Sizewell and Leiston is influenced by Sizewell Nuclear Power Station, which forms a distinct feature in the backdrop, with a double row of high-voltage transmission lines extending west.
+Despite the preable a sense of is The coastal ed which contrast is sence of so much forestry, the solation, although there is little ges of the LCT are defined b to gently rolling Sandlings hea anoramic views over the sea a variation in the views. by low cliffs, such as C aths and farmland and p ovehithe and Sizewell Cliffs, provide opportunities for long